isomerpages/govtech-gobusiness-main/pages/epjs/recruit-talent/sgunited-jobs-and-skills-placement-partners-initiative.md

 permalink: /enterprisejobskills/programmes-and-initiatives/recruit-talent/sgunited-jobs-and-skills-placement-partners-initiative/
 ---

-The SGUnited Jobs and Skills Placement Partners (SGUJS PP) initiative by MOM and WSG aims to increase the placement of local jobseekers who are mature, long-term unemployed, or persons with disabilities, into qualifying jobs and attachments.<br><br><br>Through this initiative, you have the opportunity to tap on the strong recruitment capabilities of employment agencies to support your hiring needs.
+The SGUnited Jobs and Skills Placement Partners (SGUJS PP) initiative by MOM and WSG aims to increase the placement of local jobseekers who are mature, long-term unemployed, or persons with disabilities, into qualifying jobs and attachments.

+Through this initiative, you have the opportunity to tap on the strong recruitment capabilities of employment agencies to support your hiring needs.

 ---